skip to main content

 Xfinity prices and reliable speeds are the reason a few of us at CableTV.com are Xfinity customers.
 We haven’t experienced many slowdowns or outages—and when we called customer service to discuss lowering our bill after increasing over time, they granted our wish.

-Xfinity divides its plans into three regions (West, Central, and Northeast), but they’ve largely standardized their pricing nationally.
+Xfinity used to divide its plans into three regions (West, Central, and Northeast), but now Xfinity has standardized its pricing nationally.
 In the table below, we list all of Xfinity’s main internet plans and their starting costs.
-Since Xfinity’s prices can vary between regions, your prices may be slightly different than what you see below, depending on where you live.

 Xfinity internet plans

 Data effective as of publish date.
 Offers and availability may vary by location and are subject to change.
-Offer ends 6/23/2025.
+5-year price guarantee offer ends 12/16/2025.
 Restrictions apply.
 Autopay w/ stored bank account and paperless billing req’d.
 Taxes and fees extra and subj. to change.
 Xfinity Mobile req's Xfinity Int.
 Reduced speeds after 30 GB of usage/line.
 Data thresholds may vary.
+Xfinity Mobile req's Xfinity Int.

 When looking at Xfinity’s internet plans, we’d recommend focusing on three things: price, download speeds, and contract requirements.

-For instance, we’re all for the Fast plan, which comes with 600 Mbps at a fair starting price.
-With a 600 Mbps plan, you’ll be able to support a full household’s internet needs without breaking a sweat.
+For instance, we’re all for the 500 Mbps plan, which comes with a fair starting price.
+With a 500 Mbps plan, you’ll be able to support a full household’s internet needs without breaking a sweat.
 Should you need faster Xfinity internet plans, Xfinity’s other plans are moderately priced for their speeds.
 We like that Xfinity’s upped its speeds across the board—the ISP’s introductory price-per-Mbps rate is fairly competitive against other providers.

-(Xfinity also has its faster Gigabit x10 plan with speeds up to 10 Gbps, but it has extremely limited availability, and you’ll need to live within one-third of a mile of an Xfinity fiber node to qualify for the plan.)
+(Xfinity also has a faster plan with speeds up to 10 Gbps, but it has extremely limited availability, and you’ll need to live within one-third of a mile of an Xfinity fiber node to qualify for the plan.)

 Xfinity data usage and unlimited data